lSara-MM/Project-II-RPG/docs/README.md

 ## Features

 * 2 Diferent Dungeons to explore

+* More than 8  different enemies

+* Wide variety of objects and equipment with multiple benefits

+* Different puzzles and riddles

+* Classic turn-based RPG mechanics with multiple abilities

+* Shop and innovative forga system

+*

 ## Game Preview